malocan/springboot-express-course/README.md

-# This is basic Springboot express course
+# This is basic Springboot express course for beginners

-  It will help you to create simple springboot application using rest api.
+  It will help you to create simple Spring Boot application using REST API and review the work of common used annotations.

+  Start your analisys from Controller class and go deeper into next layers.

+  P.S.: Make sure that you build your application first with `mvn clean process-resourses` status should be SUCCESS.

-  These urls and requests for all controller methods:
+  There are urls and requests for all controller methods:

 ## GET